nice-digital/identity/README.md

 ### Getting Started

-Solution is only tested in Visual Studio 2019. ymmv in other IDE's.
+Solution is only tested in Visual Studio 2019.
+Your experience may differ in other IDE's.

 Install [NPM Task Runner Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner)